cwwang1979/IMAN-to-Predict-Cancer-Subtype-and-molecular-status-of-MSI-TP53-mutation-and-TMB-of-EC-and-CRC/README.md

 # Interpretable Multi-stage Attention Network to Predict Cancer Subtype, Microsatellite Instability, TP53 mutation and TMB of Endometrial and Colorectal Cancer

-## Associated Publications
+## Associated Publications (Please cite the paper if using any part of this study).
-Wang et al. (In submission) Interpretable Multi-stage Attention Network to Predict Cancer Subtype and Molecular Status of Microsatellite Instability, TP53 mutation and Tumor Mutational Burden of Endometrial and Colorectal Cancer
+Wang* et al. (2025) Interpretable Multi-stage Attention Network to Predict Cancer Subtype, Microsatellite Instability, TP53 mutation and TMB of Endometrial and Colorectal Cancer, Computerized Medical Imaging and Graphics, 121(102499), 1-16 (JCR 2024: IF=4.9, Q1 25/212 RADIOLOGY, NUCLEAR MEDICINE & MEDICAL IMAGING) [First author & *Corresponding author]

 ## Datasets
 ### Endometrial Cancer